gorpapyan2/Ararat-Oil/docs/refactoring/core/CORE_MIGRATION.md

 2. ~~Update imports in application to use the new state management~~ (Completed)
 3. ~~Implement API client in core module~~ (Completed)
 4. ~~Complete migration of remaining API endpoints~~ (Completed)
-5. Begin updating imports to use new API client (In Progress - ~97% completed)
+5. ~~Begin updating imports to use new API client~~ (Completed)
+6. ~~Standardize API method naming~~ (In Progress - ~50% completed)
-6. Complete updating all imports to use new API client
+7. Complete updating all imports to use new API method names
-7. Migrate i18n configuration
+8. Migrate i18n configuration
-8. Test functionality after migration
+9. Test functionality after migration
-9. Update documentation
+10. Update documentation

 ## Notes
 - Core functionality should be minimal and essential